religiosa1/notifier/packages/server/README.md

 There are migration scripts and db seeding provided in the [scripts](./scripts/) folder, but you probably do not need them, as this all is handled by the setup page of admin.
 Use them only if you know what you're doing.

+See the list of available environment variables for configuration in [src/env.d.ts](./src//env.d.ts).